SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Blazing Revival

-The bond with your wildfire spirit can save you from death.
-If the spirit is within 120 feet of you when you are reduced to 0 hit points and thereby fall unconscious, you can cause the spirit to drop to 0 hit points.
-You then regain half your hit points and immediately rise to your feet.
+When you are reduced to 0 hit points and thereby fall unconscious, you can regain half your hit points and immediately rise to your feet.
 Once you use this feature, you can't use it again until you finish a long rest.